oddbird/oddleventy/content/blog/2025/type-visual.md

 Utopia helpfully provides a warning when we create scales that are inaccessible.
-Maybe I can add that to my demo is well.
+Maybe I can add that to my demo as well.
 In the meantime,
 play with that 'page zoom' slider to test different values